quetz-al/quetzal/docs/source/gcp_deployment.rst

       --set app.flaskSecretKey=... \
       --name foo ./helm/quetzal

+    Note that it is **at this point** that you will set a database username, password and flask secret.
+The flask secret

-4. Verify that everything is running.
+5. Verify that everything is running.

    You can check that all pods are running with: